 In retrospective, Summertime announced a new era of filmmaking for the director.
 After this film, Lean swore never to go back to a soundstage.
 That explains why he spent the remainder of his career making outdoorsy films.
 Fans of the director can’t agree about which period was better; the one that ended with studio-bound Hobson’s Choice (1954), or the one that began with open-air Summertime.

 There is really not much plot here, which means that it’s up to Lean and Hepburn to make it work.
 They worked closely together to make every scene count.
 Hepburn is exceptional — it’s one of her very best performances (she received an Oscar nomination).
 Hepburn has a tendency to look aloof, but Lean gets her to loosen up and the result is a moving, realistic portrait of a sad woman who seems to have found happiness at last.
 Brazzi is perfect as the elegant Italian man.

 Conclusions & Final Thoughts:

 Summertime holds a special place in my heart because it inspired me to travel to Venice — this a magical movie about a magical city.
-The cast also includes Darren McGavin (A Christmas Story), Isa Miranda (The Night Porter), and Gaetano Autiero.
+It’s also one of cinema’s best romantic movies.
+The cast also includes Darren McGavin (A Christmas Story), and Isa Miranda (The Night Porter).
 Color, 100 minutes, Not Rated.